What Is a News API?

 Many commercial News APIs exist, like Bloomberg, the Financial Times, and the Google News API (replaced by the Custom Research API).
 These APIs allow organizations and individuals to automatically extract data from news sites, so that it can be later used for a wide range of use cases.

-The data received can be particularly important for organizations that rely on receiving data connected to live updates from sports events, social streams, stock reports, weather updates and transportation.
+The data generated by News API can be particularly important for organizations that rely on receiving data connected to live updates from sports events, social streams, stock reports, weather updates and transportation.
 For organizations that deliver this type of data, it is essential that their API is able to collect, extract and deliver data continuously from the web.

 News Data APIs are also essential to many organizations for brand monitoring, gaining deeper insight into the voice of the customer, product and market analysis, and keeping abreast of the competition.
 In the retail world, brands need to both understand the customer’s dynamic needs and keep track of the different options consumers have to best maintain their competitive edge.
 Media and web monitoring companies need to rely on accurate news to track mentions of their customers and alert them to these mentions in real-time.
 For these types of organizations, having a tool that allows them to monitor mentions of hundreds of different customers in real-time gives them an important edge.